 If you use commercial software your supplier sends you software updates for rate changes.

-If you use (or are going to start using) HMRC's Basic PAYE Tools - Real Time Information for 2013-14, the version you need can be downloaded using the link below.
+If you use (or are going to start using) HMRC's Basic PAYE Tools, the version you need can be downloaded using the link below.

 Most employers receive notices about tax code changes online instead of in the post.
 You receive email alerts each time HMRC sends you a new tax code.